-3.1 PROJECT MANAGEMENT/TRACKING PROCEDURES
+3.1 Project Management/Tracking Procedures

-For our Senior Design project, we adopted a hybrid style of agile and waterfall to help achieve our project's goals.
-Since the primary foundation for this project has already been laid by the previous year's team, our style will be partly agile focused as we're doing iterative development, where each team member is working on different parts of the project.
-We're also receiving regular feedback from our advisor each week as we implement and test new features.
-Since we have a structured foundation for the requirements of our projects requirements and design, we're also making use of the waterfall style.
-We have a clear image of what the final project should be and have hard deadlines for certain features to be implemented.
-This methodology will help us adapt to any unexpected issues that arise as the project progresses, giving us flexibility in meeting our ever-evolving understanding of the project, while also adhering to the wishes of our advisor.
+For our Senior Design project, we adopted a hybrid style of agile and waterfall to help achieve our goals.
+Since the primary foundation for this project was already laid by the previous year's team, our style was partly agile focused as we did iterative development, where each team member worked on different parts of the project.
+We also received regular weekly feedback from our advisor as we implemented, tested, and improved features.
+Since we have a structured foundation for the requirements of our projects requirements and design, we also made use of the waterfall style.
+We had a clear image of what the final project should be and had hard deadlines for certain features to be implemented.
+This methodology helped us adapt to any unexpected issues that arose as the project progressed, giving us flexibility in meeting our ever-evolving understanding of the project, while also adhering to the wishes of our advisor.

-To track our process efficiently throughout this semester and the next, we're using a suite of tools for project management.
-This includes git, which is where our project is almost entirely hosted.
+To track our process efficiently throughout the year, we used a suite of tools for project management.
+This included Git, which is where our project is almost entirely hosted.
 PrairieLearn has a feature that will automatically sync any changes made to our git repository to the server, allowing for easy modification of code.
-We can also use it for issue tracking, which will help us organize and manage bugs, tasks, and new features.
-For team communication, we're making use of Discord to coordinate tasks, share updates, resolve issues, and ask for feedback and help.
-Discord's channel-based organization will allow us to have dedicated channels for different project components to ensure we remain organized.
+We also used Git for issue tracking, which helped us organize and manage bugs, tasks, and new features.
+For team communication, we made use of Discord to coordinate tasks, share updates, resolve issues, and ask for feedback and help.
+Discord's channel-based organization allowed us to have dedicated channels for different project components to ensure we remained organized.